ava-labs/gnosis-subnet/README.md

-# Avalanche Gnosis Safe Deployer
+# Gnosis Safe Deployer for Avalanche Subnets

 You can use this repository to deploy gnosis safe contracts onto Avalanche subnets.

-## Disclaimer:
+## Disclaimer

 This repository is not an official deployment repository endorsed by the Safe Ecosystem Foundation.
-It is intended for testing and development purposes only.
-Use at your own risk.
+It is intended for testing and development purposes only. **Use at your own risk.**

 ## Installation